TStrawberry/RxElegantReuse/README.md

-**For keeping same major version number with Swift and RxSwift, there is no 1.0, 2.0 and 3.0.**
+**For keeping same major version number with Swift and RxSwift, so no 1.x, 2.x and 3.x.**
 ​

 ## Usage